roaugusto/koho/README.md

 ## Koho Balance - A project developed in Golang and React JS.

-This is a simple example of implementing a REST API developed in Golang and the frontend developed in React JS with typescript, salving some data in MongoDB
+This is a simple example of implementing a REST API developed in Golang and the frontend developed in React JS with typescript, saving some data in MongoDB

 As an information, this was the first time that I developed something in Golang and probably the structure used does not follow the best practices.
 However, I believe it can be a good source of research.
 Feel free to contribute in any way.